rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 excerpt: Oversampling to balance your dataset
 ---
 When I tell someone I'm a PhD student in chemical engineering, most of the time they have the impression that I spend my days taking classes and studying topics like chemical plant processes.
-As a result, they are usually surprised to hear that the majority of my day-to-day job consists of writing Python code.
+They are then usually surprised to hear that the majority of my day-to-day job consists of Python programming.
 They are often even more confused whenever I say that I aspire to be a data scientist after graduating.

-With my formal education in math and statistics only coming from my engineering background, this means that there are many data science and machine learning concepts that I need to learn on my own.
+With my formal education in math and statistics only coming from my engineering background, this means that there are data science and machine learning concepts that I need to learn on my own.
 Personally, it's easier for me to learn new concepts while working on projects rather than trying to learn from a textbook.
 Recently I've been working on a project to predict baseball pitches from MLB Statcast data.
 Sports have always been an interest of mine, and I've been looking for a data science